Your Show of Shows (The Cleveland Show)

-"Your Show of Shows" is the twenty-first episode of the second season of The Cleveland Show.
-It aired May 8, 2011 on Fox in the United States.
+"Your Show of Shows" is the twenty-first and penultimate episode of the second season of the American animated television series The Cleveland Show, and the 42nd episode overall.
+It originally aired May 8, 2011 on Fox in the United States.
 In this episode, Rallo and his friends perform in the school talent show, but their rap about fiscal responsibility is not well received by their classmates.
 Meanwhile, after Cleveland gets his own Public-access television cable TV show, the reviews are less than positive so he takes some tips from the most successful daytime talk shows that appeal to women.

 This episode was directed by Oreste Canestrelli and written by Matt Murray, Aseem Batra and Carl Reiner.
 It received mixed reviews from critics from the main storyline and the cultural references.
 According to the Nielsen ratings, the episode was viewed by 5.31 million viewers and garnered a 2.2 rating in the 18-49 demographic during its initial airing.
 It featured guest appearances from will.i.am and T-Pain, as well as several recurring voice actors and actresses for the series.

 "Your Show of Shows" was originally intended to air as the twenty second episode of the second season of The Cleveland Show, airing a week after Night of the Hurricane, a crossover event between The Cleveland Show, American Dad! and Family Guy.
 However, just two days before its planned airing, it was announced by Fox that Night of the Hurricane would be pushed back until next season, due to a series of real-life tornadoes that killed nearly 300 people in the Southern United States.